OpenDataAlex/opendataalex.github.io-src/content/magento_godaddy_fun.md

 Title: Magento, GoDaddy Fun
 Date: 2008-06-07 10:34:16
-Category:  Magento, WebDev, Archive
+Category: Archive
+Tags: Magento, WebDev

 So I'm starting to work with e-Commerce systems, and picked Magento because it has a very robust feature set (I still want to check out Zen Cart, for it also looks promising) .
 I've about got my current customer's store up, just waiting